Ron Klein, Chair

 A native of West Orange, New Jersey, Izzy holds a bachelor’s degree from Georgetown University.
 He is a board member of the Jewish Democratic Council of America, the Junior State of America Foundation and is a mentor with 1776.

 Izzy lives with his wife, Sarah, their twins, and a very large fluffy dog in Chevy Chase, Maryland.

-Ada Horwich, Finance Chair
+Ada Horwich, Development Chair